nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to find contact
 2. User inputs the find command with contact details
-3. Medicontact shows a list of persons matching details Use case ends.
+3. MediContact shows a list of persons matching details

+   Use case ends.

 **Extensions**

 - 2a.
 Necessary field is missing
   - 2a1.
-Medicontact shows an error message indicating which field is missing
+MediContact shows an error message indicating which field is missing.
-  - 2a2.

     Use case ends.

 - 2b.
 Wrong format in input
-  - 2b1.Medicontact shows an error message specifying the incorrect format.
+  - 2b1.MediContact shows an error message specifying the incorrect format.
-  - 2b2.

     Use case ends.

+**Use case: Import address book**

+**MSS**

+1. User requests to import address book.
+2. User inputs the import command with new address book file name.
+3. MediContact imports the data.
+4. MediContact replaces original data with new data.

+   Use case ends.

+**Extensions**

+- 2a.
+File is not in the same folder as application JAR file.
+    - 2a1.
+MediContact shows an error message indicating file not found.

+      Use case ends.

+- 2b.
+File is not in JSON format.
+    - 2b1.MediContact shows an error message indicating wrong file format.

+      Use case ends.

 - 2c.
-No match in users
+File is not in expected format of MediContact data.
-  - 2b1.Medicontact shows an error message specifying that there are no users that match the query.
+    - 2c1.MediContact shows an error message indicating invalid JSON format.
-  - 2b2.

       Use case ends.

 **Use case: List contacts**

 **MSS**

+1. User requests to list contacts.
+2. User inputs the list command.
+3. MediContact shows a list of contacts.

+   Use case ends.

+**Use case: List starred contacts**

+**MSS**

-1. User requests to list contacts
+1. User requests to list starred contacts.
-2. User inputs the list command
+2. User inputs the list star command.
-3. Medicontact shows a list of contacts
+3. MediContact shows a list of starred contacts.

+   Use case ends.

+**Use case: Star a person**

+**MSS**

+1. User requests to list persons.
+2. MediContact shows a list of persons.
+3. User requests to add a person into starred list.
+4. User inputs the star command with index or full name of the person.
+5. MediContact adds the person into starred list.

+   Use case ends.

+**Extensions**

+- 2a.
+The list is empty.

+  Use case ends.

+- 4a.
+Name or index given is invalid
+    - 4a1.
+MediContact shows an error message indicating invalid name or index.

+      Use case ends.

+**Use case: Sort contacts**

+**MSS**

+1. User requests to sort contacts.
+2. User inputs the sort command.
+3. MediContact sorts the displayed list of contacts by appointments.

+**Extensions**

+- 2a.
+No contact with appointment dates found.

+    - 2a1.
+MediContact shows an error message.
+    - 2a2.
+MediContact sorts the contacts alphabetically.

+      Use case ends.

+**Use case: View note**

+**MSS**

+1. User requests to list persons.
+2. MediContact shows a list of persons.
+3. User requests to view a person's note.
+4. User inputs the view command with index or full name of the person.
+5. MediContact shows the person's contact with the note.

+   Use case ends.

+**Extensions**

+- 2a.
+The list is empty.

+  Use case ends.

+- 4a.
+Name or index given is invalid
+    - 4a1.
+MediContact shows an error message indicating invalid name or index.

       Use case ends.

 ### Non-Functional Requirements

 1. Technical: